 Instead of listing all of the ways of sitting at a desk that is deemed to be perfect, we're going to cover the different aspects that will affect how you sit and play.
 This includes the placement of everything on your desk, including any controllers.
 Even the position of your monitor will come into play.
 Scroll through the end of the article where we show you a video that visualizes the best way to sit and get comfortable while playing Counter-Strike: Global Offensive.

-We hope that you’ll get of how the pros sit while they’re playing so that you can benefit from it as well.
-If you’re not only interested in how they sit, you might want to bet on your favorite teams or pros.
-We recommend choosing from this list as they list the absolute best CSGO gambling sites.
+We hope that you'll get of how the pros sit while they're playing so that you can benefit from it as well.
+If you're not only interested in how they sit, you might want to bet on your favorite teams or pros.
+We recommend choosing from this list of the best gambling sites.